 |Have sufficient payroll information to verify that the deferral limitations of IRC Section 402(g) were satisfied.|

-Limit on employee elective deferrals: The most a participant can choose to defer for the 2013-calendar year is the lesser of:
+Limit on employee elective deferrals: The most a participant can choose to defer for the 2014-calendar year is the lesser of:

 - 25% of the participant’s compensation or

-The dollar limitation (subject to cost-of-living adjustments) applies to the total employee elective deferrals the employee makes for the year to the SARSEP and any:
+The dollar limit (subject to cost-of-living adjustments) applies to the total elective deferrals the employee makes for the year to the SARSEP and any: